 Chia seed consumption will no shed pounds of fat off your body on its own, but it can help you in your weight loss journey.
-Chia seed consumption has been shown to regulate blood sugar levels and maintain satiety, which can be beneficial in curbing craving and preventing over snacking and binging.
+Chia seed consumption has been shown to regulate blood sugar levels and maintain satiety, which can be beneficial in curbing craving and preventing over-snacking and binging.

 A 2017 published study in Nutrition, Metabolism and Cardiovascular Disease looked at overweight and obese patients with type 2 diabetes and the benefits of this oilseed.
-The study found that obese patients supplementing daily with chia for a six month period lost more weight over the control group.
+The study found that obese patients supplementing daily with chia for six months lost more weight over the control group.
 It is important to note that the groups were both on a controlled limited caloric diet, the control group consumed oat-bran instead of chia (Vuksan, V., et al., 2017).

-Chia aids in Lowering Cholesterol Levels
+Chia Aids in Lowering Cholesterol Levels

 Daily consumption of chia seeds has been shown to reduce cholesterol, and leading to a decline in serum triglycerides as well as enhancing the benefits of HDL cholesterol or ‘good’ cholesterol in the body.
 Other studies, with similar results, found that chia decreased LDL cholesterol with no negative side effects (Fernandez, I., et al., 2008) (Ayerza, R.J., 2007) (Vertommen, J., et al., 2005).